MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 ### Document and expose performance target

 Meeting performance targets is a shared responsibility between development and operations teams.
 To ensure that the workload consistently meets or exceeds these targets, provide teams with the information and access to take action.
-To document and expose perfomance targets, consider these recommendations:
+To document and expose performance targets, consider these recommendations:

 - *Document performance targets*: Document all performance targets.
 Ensure that all performance targets are documented in a centralized location, easily accessible by both development and operations teams.
 It promotes alignment and aids in real-time decision-making.